Titanium vs Tungsten Rings And Jewelry

 Where diamonds have a hardness of 10, tungsten carbide is a 9 on the scale.
 Titanium mineral hardness is further down on the list at a 6 hardness.
 To put it into perspective, the stainless steel rings, your tooth, and palladium are only one step lower than titanium at a 5 on the list.

 Composition for Rings and Jewelry

 Titanium and tungsten are both mixed with other alloys when used in jewelry.
 Titanium is normally 85% pure, but mixed with aluminum and vanadium to make up that extra 15% for jewelry.
-Tungsten carbide jewelry is made of an equal amount of tungsten and carbon atoms or cobalt.
+Tungsten carbide wedding ring and other jewelry is made of an equal amount of tungsten and carbon fiber atoms or cobalt.

-Below we’ve shared with you a video about the making of a titanium wedding band which we think is very educational if you’re looking to learn more about that particular metal.
+Below we’ve shared with you a video about the making of a titanium wedding ring metal which we think is very educational if you’re looking to learn more about that particular jewelry metal.

 Scratch-Resistance Between Tungsten and Titanium

 There’s no question that the hardness of tungsten makes it a clear winner in terms of scratch resistance.
 The only material that can cause a scratch on tungsten is the diamond itself.
 There are plenty of materials that can scratch titanium.

 The hardness of tungsten means it’s more naturally brittle.
 It can be cracked or chatter under the right conditions.
 Ceramic is one material that can certainly shatter tungsten.
 Titanium rings are more crack-resistant, so while they’ll scratch sooner than tungsten, they’re good for people who work with their hands.